Savvy HR leaders know that employee engagement starts during onboarding.

-I don’t include the second “real job” I had on my resume.
-I’d worked there for five days when I turned in my resignation.
-I couldn’t wait to get out the door.
+They don’t include the second “real job” they had on their resume.
+They’d worked there for five days when they turned in their resignation.
+They couldn’t wait to get out the door.

-Since then I’ve spent more than 10 years working in the world of talent management and human resources.
-I now understand that I played a role in why I didn’t succeed in that job – I was new to the professional world and rather than speak up or communicate my concerns, I left.
+Since then they’ve spent more than 10 years working in the world of talent management and human resources.
+They now understand that they played a role in why they didn’t succeed in that job – they were new to the professional world and rather than speak up or communicate their concerns, they left.

-But I also have some perspective about several organizational issues that contributed to my quick departure:
+But they now have some perspective about several organizational issues that contributed to their quick departure:

-• Not one person checked in to see what I needed to succeed
+- Not one person checked in to see what they needed to succeed

-In the end, it was a lose-lose situation: I was looking for a new job.
-And, the organization lost time and money with my unnecessary turnover.
+In the end, it was a lose-lose situation: they was looking for a new job.
+And, the organization lost time and money with their unnecessary turnover.

-I’m certain this scenario would have ended differently if I’d had the opportunity to complete a new hire check-in survey.
+This scenario would have ended differently if they’d had the opportunity to complete a new hire check-in survey.
 Many studies indicate that the first three months are the most important in a new job.
 There are many ways to increase comfort level and productivity for new employees during this time.
 One of those ways is by conducting a new hire check-in, ideally handled by a third party.

 A third-party new hire check-in allows an organization to: